AriFordsham/GHCWiki/building/hadrian/quick-start.md

 - `--progress-info=STYLE`: choose how build progress info is printed.
 There are four settings: `none`, `brief` (one line per build command; this is the default setting), `normal` (typically a box per build command), and `unicorn` (when `normal` just won't do).

 - `--split-objects`: generate split objects, which are switched off by default.
-Due to a GHC \[bug\]\[ghc-split-objs-bug\], you need a full clean rebuild when using this flag.
+Due to a GHC [ bug](https://ghc.haskell.org/trac/ghc/ticket/11315), you need a full clean rebuild when using this flag.

 - `--verbose`: run Hadrian in verbose mode.
 In particular this prints diagnostic messages by Shake oracles.